maidinh2409/Data-Science-Portfolio/README.md

   + Built a Power BI dashboard to explore habitability patterns
   + Trained XGBoost and logistic regression models to classify planets

-<ins>Purpose:</ins>
+**<ins>Purpose:</ins>**

 To apply real-world tools and best practices in data engineering, analytics, and machine learning on a space science problem, delivering both actionable insights and a scalable classification system.

-<ins>Purpose:</ins>
+**<ins>Expected insights:</ins>**

-Identify clusters of potentially habitable exoplanets based on star system properties, location, and physical traits.
-Predict the likelihood of exoplanet habitability with interpretable performance metrics and deployable logic
+Readers will gain a deeper understanding of planetary habitability by identifying clusters of potentially habitable exoplanets based on star system attributes, spatial location, and physical characteristics.
+Machine learning models are leveraged to predict habitability likelihood with interpretable metrics and deployment-ready logic.

-<ins>Tech Stack:</ins>
+**<ins>Tech Stack:</ins>**

 - Languages: Python, SQL
 - Tools: dbt, Google BigQuery, Power BI, scikit-learn, XGBoost, APIs (NASA, Asterank)